 “Last year, it was clear that institutional investors saw the promise of marketplace lending.
 This year, they stepped off the sidelines and into the action,” RK&O partner Jahan Sharifi said.
 “Institutional investors are right to identify potential regulatory developments as a key factor in the industry’s continued growth, which means they will want to arm themselves with better knowledge about the evolving regulatory framework,” added Scott Budlong, also a partner at the firm.

 “Our second survey gives us a chance to compare data with last year’s baseline,” said Steve Weiner, co-founder of Wharton FinTech.
 “We predicted that the views and actions of institutional investors toward this nascent industry would change rapidly, and this year’s results bear that out.”
 Wharton FinTech President Uday Seth added, “The unchecked optimism toward this industry, combined with the fact that it is still maturing, makes it an interesting one to watch, particularly for institutional investors that sense opportunity.”

 2016 LendIt USA in San Francisco

-Mr. Sharifi, Mr. Budlong and Victor Ludwig will present findings from this year’s survey at the 2016 LendIt USA conference on April 12 at the Marriott Marquis in San Francisco.
-They will speak on a panel called “The Platform Awakens: Five Themes for 2016.”
+Mr. Sharifi and Mr. Budlong presented the findings from the survey at the 2016 LendIt USA conference on April 12 at the Marriott Marquis in San Francisco.
+They spoke on a panel called “The Platform Awakens: Five Themes for 2016.”